active-group/reacl/doc/intro.md

 selected timezone should be stored in the application state of the `my-app` component (`this`) under the map key `:timezone`.

-The second argument to bind can either be a keyword, like here, or can be a function of two different arities.
+The second argument to bind can either be a keyword to bind to an element of an associative collection, like here, an integer to bind to an element of a sequential collection, or can be a function of two different arities.
 Such a function is either called with one argument, the application state of the parent component, in which case it should return the current value of the child's application state.
 Or it is called with the current application state of the parent and a new value for the child's application state, in which case it should return an updated parent application state.
 A function like this forms a so called *lens*, and there are libraries with a comprehensive combinator language for lenses of this kind (e.g. [Active Clojure](https://github.com/active-group/active-clojure)).

 A call to `bind` without a second argument specifies a "1:1" binding